(a) All designated doctors shall:

 may perform on behalf of the designated doctor;

-(C) require the person or persons to comply with all
+(C) require the persons to comply with all confidentiality

-confidentiality provisions of the Act and other applicable laws;
+provisions of the Labor Code and other applicable laws;

 (D) comply with all medical billing and payment requirements

-under Chapter 133 of this title (relating to General Medical Benefits);
+under Chapter 133 of this title (relating to General Medical Provisions);

 (E) do not constitute an improper inducement relating

-to the delivery of benefits to and injured employee under Labor Code
+to the delivery of benefits to an injured employee under Labor Code §415.0036

-(F) made available to the division upon request;
+(F) are made available to the division on request.

-the designated doctor voluntarily decides to defer the designated
+the designated doctor voluntarily defers their availability to receive

-doctor's availability to receive any offers of examinations for personal
+any offers of examinations for personal or other reasons.
+The notice

-or other reasons and the notice must specify the duration of and reason
+must specify the duration and reason for the deferral.

 the designated doctor no longer wishes to practice as a designated